SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 The "Tenants" page provides the following information on each subtenant:

-* The name of the subtenant, e.g. company name of your customer
+* The name of the subtenant, e.g. company name of your customer.
 * The ID and domain.
 When you create a tenant, the ID is the first part of the URL.
 For example, if you create a tenant with the ID "acme" on cumulocity.com, the tenant's URL will be "acme.cumulocity.com".
 Note that while you can change the URL later on, you cannot change the ID anymore after the tenant was created.
-* An optional contact name and phone number
+* An optional contact name and phone number.
-* The date when the tenat was created.
+* The date when the tenant was created.
-* The status of the tenant, either active (indicated by a green checkmark icon) or suspended (indicated by a red cross icon)
+* The status of the tenant, either active (indicated by a green checkmark icon) or suspended (indicated by a red cross icon).

 If you are using the management tenant, you will see an additional column "Parent tenant".
 This column shows the tenant that created the listed tenant.

-- External reference: A free text field that you can use for arbitrary additional information on the tenant.
-For example, you can store a reference to your CRM system here.
-- Creation time: The time when the tenant was created.
-- Parent tenant: If you are using the management tenant, you will see an additional column "parent tenant".
-This column shows the tenant that created the listed tenant.

 ![Sub-tenants](/guides/users-guide/administration/admin_SubTenant.png)

 ### creating sub-tenants

 To add a new tenant, click **Create tenant** at the right of the top menu bar.
-Provide the following properties:
+To create a tenant, provide the following properties:

 |Field|Description
 |:--------|:-----
 |Domain/ URL|Tenant IDs and URLs must be unique within the system.
 You can only use one subdomain level.
 For example, you can only use "acme.cumulocity.com" on cumulocity.com.
 You cannot use "mycustomer.acme.cumulocity.com".
 This is not permitted by the TLS standard.|Name|The name of the tenant, e.g. the company's name.
 |Administrator's email|You must provide a valid email address to enable users to reset their password.
 |Administrator's username|Username for the administrator of this tenant.
-|Contact name|Optional name of the contact
+|Contact name|Optional name of the contact.
-|Contact phone|Optional phone number of the contact
+|Contact phone|Optional phone number of the contact.
 |Send password reset link as email|Selected by default.
 If you deselect this option you need to provide a password and confirm the password (see "[Logging in](/guides/users-guide/overview#login)" for more information on password strength).
 |Tenant policy|You may select a tenant policy to be applied to the tenant from the dropdown list.